Frequently Asked Questions

 - SSN/EIN/TIN and Business Name

-- Business Name and DUNS and Plus 4
+- Business Name and Data Universal Numbering System (DUNS) and DUNS+4

 - Business Name and DUNS